Doris-Data/sql-datawarehouse--project/README.md

  About Me

 Hi there!
-I'm Doris Twumasi.
+I'm Doris Twumasi Martins.
 I’m an emerging data analyst with a growing interest in data warehousing, analytics, and turning raw data into useful insights.
 This project reflects my hands-on exploration of how data warehouses are designed, built, and used to support better reporting and decision-making.
 I am actively developing my skills through practical projects and continuous learning.